 Dissertation Topics Focused on Social Media and Young People

-[Social media has become firmly rooted within the lives of young people and is now one of the core barometers of their sense of self-worth.
-Here we have five custom topics that examine various differing issues surrounding young people’s interaction with social media.
+Social media has become firmly rooted within the lives of young people and is now one of the core barometers of their sense of self-worth.
+Here we have five custom topics that examine various differing issues surrounding young people’s interaction with social networking.

 1) The interconnected social lives of social-media-savvy teens